mirawlin/MongoDb-Kata/README.md

 ## Complex aggregations (Hobbies and Students)

+1. Find everyone who is a student and has hobbies

-1. Find the student with the most hobbies and the highest exam score
+2. Find the student with the most hobbies and the highest exam score

-1. Find the students with 2 hobbies and the has the lowest homework score
+3. Find the students with 2 hobbies and the has the lowest homework score